 The purpose of this systematic review was to evaluate the literature available for materials exhibiting the best efficacy in preventing biofilm formation in the interior of implants.
 We searched PubMed/MEDLINE, Scopus, and Cochrane databases.
 This review is registered with the PROSPERO database and followed the suitability of the PRISMA protocol.
 The initial search resulted in 326 articles from the databases.
-After they were read, eight articles remained and the inclusion and exclusion criteria were applied.
-Six of these eight articles were classified as in vitro and two were classified as in situ.
+After they were read, 8 articles remained, and the inclusion and exclusion criteria were applied.
+Six of these 8 articles were classified as in vitro and 2 were classified as in situ.
 The regions of the implants evaluated ranged from the interface of the pieces to the occlusal upper access of the abutment.
-The implant connections evaluated the Morse taper, external and internal connection.
-Meta-analysis of the quantitative data was performed at the significance level of 0.05.
+The implant connections evaluated the Morse taper, external connection, and internal connection.
+Meta-analysis of the quantitative data was performed at a significance level of .05.
 Cotton exhibited poor control of infiltration, even in combination with other materials.
 Isolated gutta-percha (GP) and polytetrafluoroethylene (PTFE) tape with composite resin (CR) or GP performed better as physical barriers.
 The best results for chemical barriers were observed by the application of 1% chlorhexidine gluconate (CG) gel, thymol varnish, and the deposition of Ag films onto the surface.
-The applied meta-analysis did not show a significant difference in comparison between the different types of implant connections (p>0.05).
+The applied meta-analysis did not show a significant difference in comparison between the different types of implant connections (P > .05).
 The application of CG and thymol varnish antimicrobials was effective in preventing biofilm formation and easy clinical execution; these could be used in combination with CR, GP, and PTFE.

 - Views Icon Views